 You sure can!
 Send us an email if you would like to buy a Shrubscriber membership on behalf of someone else.
 Upon payment, we will share an access link with the person of your choice.

-Growing trees takes time, and we want to share the journey, so our memberships are set at a one-year commitment.
+Growing trees takes time, and we want to share the journey, so we ask our members to sign up for a one-year commitment.
 But, we promise it's worth it for you and the trees!

-Shrubscriber is built on a fantastic platform called Mightly Networks, designed to create community, host events, and deliver courses.
+Shrubscriber.com uses Mightly Networks, a platform designed to create community, host events, and deliver courses.
 We understand that the USD thing is a pain in the butt, BUT a future update will allow Shurbscriber to convert existing plans to Canadian Currency.